 The chapel became a war memorial for war dead of the whole island after the First World War.

-Treat yourself to a delicious light meal or snack in the delightful tearoom.
+Treat yourself to a delicious light meal or snack in the castle’s delightful tearoom.

-Located above the castle's former carriage room, the tearoom serves a delicious selection of locally produced hot and cold snacks, treats and light lunches.
-Stop by to enjoy sandwiches, cakes, ice cream, hot and cold drinks.
-Perfect refreshment whatever the weather.
+Located above the castle's former carriage room, the tearoom serves a delicious selection of locally produced snacks, treats and light lunches, along with a range of sandwiches, cakes, ice creams and hot and cold drinks.
+A children's menu is available.